 Core strength consists of hip, shoulder, and trunk stability.
 It is the foundation of efficient movement and vital to optimizing performance and health.
-During the 28-day FRF QS Program, you will perform the core routine after the warm-ups on resistance training days three times a week.
+During this 28-day Workout Program, you will perform the core routine after the warm-ups on resistance training days three times a week.
 Aside from the exercises involving a stability ball, and some additional resistance (a plate or dumbbell) these exercises require limited equipment.